sarvagyaj/OrganizeYourConference/README.md

 ======================================
 1. Download the tool http://mongoexplorer.com/
 2. Open it and click on Connect.
-3. Enter the below details and press on Save(for the first time, otherwise press OK).
+3. Enter the below details and press on Save(for the first time, , otherwise press Load and select the respective configuration).
 	ConnectionName: MongoLab_Deatils
 	Host: ds051788.mongolab.com
 	Port: 51788